 Adele Gilbert Residential Treatment Facility

-Adele Gilbert Residential Treatment Facility is a 16‑bed-level 2 state-licensed residential treatment program in Pasco County for adult’s age 18+ who have a diagnosed mental illness and may have co-occurring substance abuse issues.
+Adele Gilbert Residential Treatment Facility is a 16‑bed-level 2 state-licensed residential treatment program in Pasco County for adults who have a diagnosed mental illness and may have co-occurring substance abuse issues.
 The program accepts non-violent forensic referrals that would be better served in a community setting.
 Services include medication management and education, recovery-oriented life skills training, psychosocial rehabilitation, substance abuse counseling, individual therapy, and other supports for up to three or eight months.

 Adult Residential Treatment and Stabilization

-Adult Residential Treatment & Stabilization (ARTS) is a 16-bed level 1 state licensed intensive residential program in Broward County for older adults 18+ years of age who have a severe and persistent mental illness and may have co-occurring issues.
+Adult Residential Treatment & Stabilization (ARTS) is a 16-bed level 1 state licensed intensive residential program in Broward County for older adults who have a severe and persistent mental illness and may have co-occurring issues.
 The program accepts forensic referrals that would be better served in a community setting, as well as from the local state hospital and mental health receiving facilities.
 The program provides psychiatric services, psychosocial rehabilitation, life skills training, and other supports for approximately three months.

-Alternative Family Placement
+Alternative Family Program

 Alternative Family Placement (AFP) is based on the therapeutic foster home concept of trained sponsors who open their homes to no more than five adults or seniors with mental illness and welcome them into their families.
 With over 219 beds in 71 licensed care homes covering a 36 county area, sponsors provide 24-hour client supervision, care, and support in exchange for a monthly stipend.